 In Nashville middle-class families can still afford life's little luxuries, and families who relocate to the Nashville area will find their needs well-met at the Opry Mills shopping mall.
 With Dave and Buster's and the Bass Pro Shop as its biggest attractions, this might be less of a mall than an "experience."
 Of course, it is still a great place to find deals at Off 5th Saks Avenue, Old Navy, Forever XXI, and Bed Bath and Beyond.

 Nashville is "Music City," but it's more than that.
 It's a good place to grow in your career and raise a family.
-Let New Home Source help you find a new home in one of America's most stable and livable cities.
+Let New Home Source help you find a new home or condo in one of America's most stable and livable cities.
 New Home Source can help you search through Nashville's new home communities, or it can take you through listings of all new homes in Nashville.